Alpine-DAV/ascent/src/docs/sphinx/Overview.rst

   VTK-m was created from the merging of three efforts: DAX, EAVL, and PISTON.
   While VTK-m's main focus is on scientific visualization, it can be used as a general purpose library for execution of supported architectures.
   It uses template-meta programming to provide flexible and performant execution, and VTK-m is currently under active development.
-  The current version of Alpine uses the tagged 1.0 release that can be found at `Kitware <https://gitlab.kitware.com/vtk/vtk-m>`_ and the user guide can be found at `m.vtk.org <http://m.vtk.org/images/c/c8/VTKmUsersGuide.pdf>`_.
+  The current version of Ascent uses the tagged 1.0 release that can be found at `Kitware <https://gitlab.kitware.com/vtk/vtk-m>`_ and the user guide can be found at `m.vtk.org <http://m.vtk.org/images/c/c8/VTKmUsersGuide.pdf>`_.

   Supported operations: